lrisviel/markdown/README.md

     1. Arts with female body.
     2. Arts with nude skin.
-    3. Asia style art of girls with short skirts, low bosom elements, lolita or others.
+    3. Asia style arts of girls with short skirts, low bosom elements, lolita or others.
-    4. All virtual character are more than 18 years old.
+    4. All virtual characters are more than 18 years old.

 **If you feel uncomfortable about these elements, you can stop reading here.**